viniciusfss/appolice_server/README.md

 Installation
   1. CouchDB server: `sudo apt-get install couchdb`
-  2. Appolice libraries: `sudo apt-get install libkrb5-dev`
+  2. Appolice libraries: `sudo apt-get install build-essential`

 It is possible that some more requirements are missing.
 So install until everything is properly running.